 The ELD Mandate Implementation

-As early as 2017, Canadian authorities have announced its plans to implement the Electronic Logging Device (ELD) Mandate, thus shaping the trucking industry's future for 2020.
+As early as 2017, Canadian authorities have announced its plans to implement the Electronic Logging Device (ELD) Mandate, thus shaping the delivery industry's future for 2020.
 Implementation, after all, is now set for June 2021.

 Canada requires that ELDs comply with the technical guidelines provided in the mandate, including a third-party certification for the device.
 The rule on third-party certification is a deviation from the United States' ELD mandate that allows vendors to self-certify their devices.